Top 6 Original Pokemon Cards (Base Set)

 The Base Set

 What better arrangement to review than the original set?
-These cards established the trends that would prevail for years to come, from the Energy-burning but powerful Fire cards to the extra-Energy boosts from Water.
-Read on to discover the six best original trading cards!
+These cards established the trends that would prevail for years to come, from the energy-burning but powerful Fire cards to the extra-energy boosts from Water.
+Read on to discover the six strongest original Pokemon trading cards!

 Base Set Quizview quiz statistics

 - Basic Pokemon can be played from your hand as you like.